Volt2608/Volt2608/README.md

 I enjoy working with **Python, SQL, data visualization, and ML models** to turn datasets into decisions.
 Experienced in **financial services industry**.

-Currently, I’m improving my knowledge in **Generative AI for Data Science**.
+✨ Currently, I’m improving my knowledge in **Generative AI And Agentic AI for Data Science**.

 Based in Noida, Uttar Pradesh, IN.